2022 Flu vaccination blitz – Free flu vaccinations for Queenslanders

 Adults who have been immunised as children may need booster doses to maintain immunity from certain diseases such as whooping cough.
+Speak to your doctor about which booster doses you may need.

 The following vaccines may be recommended for adults: